Social Media Week

 Each February, Kansas State University hosts K-State Social Media Week, bringing together students, educators and industry professionals to provide insights and opportunities for maximizing the power of social media.

+The 3rd annual K-State Social Media Week is February 12 - 16, 2024.
+Events will be offered in a variety of formats, including in-person, online and hybrid.
 All students, faculty, staff, alumni, and community members are invited to attend events.
-Students can register to attend individual events in K-State OrgCentral.
+Students will be able to register to attend individual events in K-State OrgCentral.

 This week-long event encourages students to explore the opportunities inherent in social media: to stay informed, explore new ideas, express themselves personally and engage in discussion with others in their communities and around the world.
 Programming and events during #KStateSMW seek to provide students with the following skills, competencies and knowledge: